zidanvaheed/VehicleImpoundSystem/README.md

 # VehicleImpoundSystem
 A php based project based on database crud operations built for a vehicle impound system.
-Although the backend is setup properly, I did mess around with CSS styles and tried some colorful options
+Although the backend is setup properly, I did mess around with CSS styles and tried some colorful options.
+Sorry about the poor file naming options I went for.